 “They’re migrating from depth up to the surface and then back down to depth in a period of 24 hours,” Gallager said.
 “By taking hundreds of samples per minute, we’re able to characterize that behavior very accurately.
 And that kind of data just didn’t exist before.”

-This migration may occur because of physiological processes within the cells: Carbohydrates build up in cells when they photosynthesize near the surface.
-The heavy carbohydrates cause them to sink where, away from the sunlight, the algae consume the carbohydrates through respiration.
-The newly buoyant algae float to the surface again.
+This vertical migration may occur because of physiological processes within the cells: Carbohydrates build up in cells when they photosynthesize near the surface.
+The heavy carbohydrates cause them to sink where, away from the sunlight, the cyanobacteria consume the carbohydrates through respiration.
+The production of Nitrogen gas in the morning then makes the newly buoyant cyanobacteria float to the surface again.

 Raman spectroscopy is revealing changes in carbohydrates within the cyanobacteria that might explain how and when colonies are migrating up and down within the water column, Gallager said.

-Although it has passed every test so far, HABStats needs to pass a few more before its ready for prime time, Gallager said.
+Gallager believes that, although it has passed every test so far, HABStats needs to pass a few more before it’s ready for prime time.

 “These blooms are much more dynamic and change much more quickly than we currently can measure,” Davis said.
-The much finer resolution provided by HABStats could push researchers’ knowledge of algal blooms forward.
+The much finer resolution provided by HABStats could push researchers’ knowledge of cyanobacterial blooms forward.

-HABStats could be useful beyond the near real time view of the bay’s algal blooms, Davis said.
-Davis and his BGSU colleagues sample Sandusky Bay at nine different sites on a weekly basis from June – October.
+HABStats could be useful beyond the near real-time view of the bay’s cyanobacterial blooms, Davis said.
+Davis and his BGSU colleagues sample Sandusky Bay at nine different sites on a weekly basis from June to October.
 Higher-resolution data could be useful in developing more accurate predictive forecasts of bloom toxin concentration.